jonnyspicer/jonnyspicer.com/content/blog/2020/08/2020-08-21-its-only-fun-when-it-hurts.md

 date: "2020-08-21T00:00:00Z"
 categories:
 - Poker and Gambling
-title: It&#39;s Only Fun When It Hurts
+title: It's Only Fun When It Hurts
 ---
 I think I am a favourite to one day get the words "no gamble, no future" tattooed somewhere on my body.
 While I don't really play much poker any more, some of the sayings were pretty neat, and as we all know by now, the game is wonderfully